MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-oversharing-tutorial.md

 5. Now repeat the [previous test to block users from sending an email that has the General label](#test-the-advanced-client-setting-to-block-users-from-sending-an-email-that-has-the-general-label), and you no longer see the block message when you use your own email address.
 The email is sent without interruption.

-    Repeat the test one more time but add a new recipient from outside your organization.
-This time, you see the block message again, but listing the new recipient address only as untrusted.
+    Repeat the test one more time but instead of using your own email address, specify a recipient from outside your organization.
+This time, you see the block message again, listing the new recipient address as untrusted.

 ## Configure and test an advanced client setting to warn, prompt for justification, or block emails that don't have a label